Goals

 Beach Walkway

 Knysna Municipality received grant funding from the National Disaster Management Centre for the rebuilding of the Brenton-on-Sea access boardwalk.
-A coastal engineer has been appointed for the design of the boardwalk which will remain largely on the old footprint.
-The design will include mechanisms to improve resistance to tidal surges and wave action as experienced in September 2023.
-There will be a period when access will be hampered while the temporary structure is being removed and the new structure installed.
-We kindly ask residents and visitors for their patience during this time.
+A coastal engineer was appointed for the design of the boardwalk which remains largely on the old footprint.
+The design includes mechanisms to improve resistance to tidal surges and wave action as was experienced in September 2023.
+The new walkway was completed in June 2025.

 Wildlife monitoring

-Camera trap placement to observe the actions and conduct, especially of the caracals, is ongoing.
+Camera trap placement to observe the actions and conduct of wildlife, especially of the caracals, is ongoing.
 The BRA is looking for donations for the camera traps.

 Donations